programowanie-dla-fizykow/shapes/README.md

 This is a sample Python project defining shape classes.

-Its main intent is class practice during Modern Programming Techniques course.
+Its main intent is class practice during Programming course.

 ## Tasks to do